danialhalo/AcuAutomate/README.md

 ./AcuAutomate.py scan -d https://www.google.com
 ```
 ### Scanning Multiple Targets
-For scanning multiple domains you need to add the domains into the file and then specify the file name with -f flag:
+For scanning multiple domains the domains need to be added into the file and then specify the file name with -f flag:
 ```
 ./AcuAutomate.py scan -f domains.txt
 ```
 ### Pipeline
-The AcuAutomate can alos worked with the pipeline input with -p flag:
+The AcuAutomate can also worked with the pipeline input with -p flag:
 ```
 cat domain.txt | ./AcuAutomate.py scan -p
 ```
 This is Great :heart_eyes:	as it can enable the AcuAutomate to work with other tools.
-For example we can use the subfinder , httpx and then pipe the output to AcuAutomate for mass scanning with acunetix:
+For example we can use the **subfinder** , **httpx** and then pipe the output to AcuAutomate for mass scanning with acunetix:
 ```
 subfinder -silent -d google.com | httpx -silent | ./AcuAutomate.py scan -p
 ```
 ### scan type
 The -t flag can be used to define the scan type.
-For example the following scan will only detect the SQL vulnerabilities:
+For example the following scan will only detect the **SQL vulnerabilities**:
 ```
 ./AcuAutomate.py scan -d https://www.google.com -t sql
 ```